raphaelameaume/fragment/docs/api/sketch.md

 ## Exports

-`fragment` leverages the power of [named ESM exports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export), meaning that you can export various properties from your sketch entry point and they will be picked up on runtime.
+Fragment leverages [named ESM exports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export), meaning that you can export various properties from your sketch entry point and they will be picked up on runtime.

 #### `load`